 4. Plenty of Festive Lights

-Chattanooga’s Holiday Trail of Lights is a collection of 13 of the best places to find Christmas lights and holiday cheer around the city.
-Attractions on the Trail include Lights at the Chattanooga Zoo, twinkling Snowflakes on the Walnut Street Bridge, the Tennessee Aquarium’s Holiday Under the Peaks, and Ruby Falls Christmas Underground, where you’ll walk through a secret underground passage.
+Chattanooga’s Holiday Trail of Lights is a curated list of the best places to find Christmas lights and holiday cheer around the city.
+Attractions on the Trail include Lights at the Chattanooga Zoo, twinkling Snowflakes on the Walnut Street Bridge, and the Tennessee Aquarium’s Holiday Under the Peaks.

 For one of Chattanooga’s most iconic winter events, bundle up and spend an evening wandering Rock City’s Enchanted Garden of Lights on Lookout Mountain, which features four magical realms that will delight all ages.
 Another unique holiday experience is the Wonder Wall at High Point Climbing.
 The spectacular contemporary building has an elevated outdoor climbing wall overlooking downtown, which is illuminated in red and green throughout the holidays.